 This use of ‘gender traitor’ and other similar terms conflicts with this statement by a feminist writer: “Interesting that feminists do not have a derogatory word for women who are not active in their movement.
 Maybe men could just respect each other’s opinions and win minds with logic.”

-Whilst browsing social media and the WWW, two terms that one may also encounter are ‘White Knight’ and ‘Mangina’.
+Whilst browsing social media and the WWW, two terms that one might also encounter are ‘White Knight’ and ‘Mangina’.
 These terms tend, however, to be used with more of a sense of bemusement or mild disgust, rather than white hot anger.
 It is important to note also, that neither term are used in a blanket sense, i.e. to refer to all men who don’t support the men’s rights agenda.
 And in fact, many within the men’s rights movement reject the use of the term ‘mangina’ entirely, seeing it as inherently misogynistic.

 White Knights are mainly driven by a sense of chivalry, impulsively responding to the impromptu cultural cue of a ‘damsel in distress’.
 Often white knights are largely ignorant of the nature of both feminism and the men’s rights movement.
 The historical derivation of the concept of a White Knight is discussed in this blog post.